Jan KallmorgenCEO and Founder

 His military career includes leadership from Captain to General on military operations in Bosnia, Kosovo, Northern Ireland, Iraq and Afghanistan – often as part of US-led coalitions.

-Joachim Bitterlich is a Senior Advisor to BGA and was Ambassador of the Federal Republic of Germany to NATO and Spain.
+Joachim Bitterlich is a BGA Advisor and was Ambassador of the Federal Republic of Germany to NATO and Spain.
 Before holding these roles, he was the Foreign and Security Policy Advisor to Chancellor Helmut Kohl, working primarily on European Integration Policy.

 Entering the Federal Foreign Service in 1976, he also held posts in Algeria and Brussels.
 From 1993 to 1998 he was Head of the Chancellery’s department for Foreign, Security, and Development Policy.
 More recently, he was Executive Vice President International Affairs of Veolia Environment in Paris, where he was responsible for the German market.